pluralsight/guides/draft/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 ![Command to verify result](https://raw.githubusercontent.com/pluralsight/guides/master/images/4a54fb47-b774-4b9b-ae84-defc1250a9c3.png)

-Notice that, in my case, a *selectWindow* command was added.
+Notice that in this case, a *selectWindow* command was added.
 We can delete this command by selecting it with a right-click and choosing the *Delete* option:

 ![Delete unwanted command](https://raw.githubusercontent.com/pluralsight/guides/master/images/3489692c-8482-4a83-87e6-018705567235.png)